tunayer/noteDegreeGame/README.md

 # 🎵 Note Degree Game

 **Note Degree Game** is a simple web-based music theory game that helps users practice and learn the relationship between musical notes and their degrees.
-Users are shown a note and a scale degree, and must choose the correct answer from four options.

 ## 📁 Project Structure